frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/guide-books/make-to-stock/index.md

+# Make to Stock

 This guide explains how a manufacturing unit will run their operations in ERPNext.
 It will explain a complete business cycle based on make-to-stock type of manufacturing.
 For this study, a jute artefact company, Shades of Green, is used as a case-example.

 ![Coverpage](/assets/frappe_io/images/erpnext/m-t-s-coverpage-bags.jpg)